bit-cook/Everywhere/docs/en-US/model-provider/deepseek.md

 ::: danger
 Please note that the API key is sensitive information.
 Do not disclose it to anyone or share it in public.
 :::

+## FAQ

+### Why do I get a `PaymentRequired` error when adding a DeepSeek API Key?

+If you encounter an `HTTP request error (PaymentRequired): Unknown error, please try again later.` when adding a DeepSeek API key in Everywhere, it usually means your DeepSeek account has an insufficient balance.
+You need to top up your account on the DeepSeek platform to continue using the API.